scalar-labs/scalar-terraform/docs/postmortems/2021-05-18_ScalarDLNodeAccidentalDeletion.md

 ## Impact

-The Azure PSIM environment generated the critical and warning alerts for `scalardl-blue-1` and PSIM continued testing with the other 2 `scalardl-blue` nodes.
+The Azure PSIM environment generated the critical and warning alerts for `scalardl-blue-1` and continued the PSIM test with the other 2 `scalardl-blue` nodes.

 ## Root Causes